FIFA asked to expand World Cup to 48 teams for Qatar in 2022 - Philly

 BUENOS AIRES, Argentina (AP) - FIFA was asked by South American soccer's governing body on Thursday to expand the World Cup to 48 teams for the 2022 tournament in Qatar.

-FIFA President Gianni Infantino, who gained approval last year to increase the amount of teams from 32 to 48 from the 2026 tournament, received the request from CONMEBOL to hasten the expansion while attending the confederation's congress in Buenos Aires.
+FIFA President Gianni Infantino, who gained approval last year to increase the number of teams from 32 to 48 from the 2026 tournament, received the request from CONMEBOL to hasten the expansion while attending the confederation's congress.

 A formal letter was handed to Infantino signed by CONMEBOL President Alejandro Dominguez and the region's 10 member associations.